Capital Liverpool: Capital Liverpool

 On 5 June 2015, Juice FM was sold again to Global for £10 million.
 The sale was given regulatory approval from the Competition and Markets Authority exactly three months later, following a consultation.

 On the same day as the sale was cleared, Global announced it would rebrand and relaunch Juice FM as part of the Capital network of contemporary hit radio stations.
-The relaunched station carries programming from Capital's London headquarters alongside the rest of the Capital Network with local news, travel and weather information broadcast from the Liverpool studios.
-Alongside a show exclusively for Liverpool at weekday Drivetime 4-7pm.

 The Juice FM brand was phased out at 4pm on 10 January 2016, with the station entering a transition period ahead of the full relaunch as Capital, which took place at 6am on 18 January 2016.

-According to RAJAR ratings, Capital Liverpool dipped as low as 167,000 listeners per week a year after the rebrand and shed market share points in the turmoil.
-But as of RAJAR Q2 2019, after significant changes to the initial lineup, the numbers had recovered to 212,000 reach, with vast improvements in market share and listening hours to the two years after the rebranding.
+According to RAJAR, Capital Liverpool's listening figures fell to 167,000 listeners per week a year after the rebrand.
+But as of RAJAR Q2 2019, after significant changes to the initial lineup, the numbers had recovered to 212,000 weekly listeners.

 On 26 February 2019, Global confirmed the station's local breakfast and weekend shows would be replaced with networked programming from April 2019.
-The weekday drivetime show was retained alongside news bulletins, traffic updates and advertising.
+The weekday drivetime show was retained alongside local news bulletins, traffic updates and advertising.
 Three of Capital Liverpool's presenters left the station.

 Digital radio

-Juice FM, was not present on the Bauer-operated central Liverpool DAB multiplex, but did subsequently procure a slot on MuxCo's more recent multiplex serving Cheshire, the Wirral and northeast Wales.
+Juice FM was not present on the Bauer-operated central Liverpool DAB multiplex, but did subsequently procure a slot on MuxCo's more recent multiplex serving Cheshire, the Wirral and northeast Wales.
 Following the relaunch as Capital Liverpool, the station took the place of Capital's 97.1 FM Wirral service on the Bauer Liverpool multiplex.

 Capital Liverpool remained on MuxCo's multiplex until August 2016, when the slot was transferred to the 103.4 FM Wrexham/Chester version of Capital.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.

-Local programming is produced and broadcast from Global's Liverpool studios from 4-7pm on weekdays.
-The station's local presenter is Graeme Smith.
+All programming is broadcast and produced from Global's London headquarters.

-Global's Newsroom broadcasts hourly localised news updates from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
-The Liverpool newsroom also produces Wirral news bulletins for Capital North West and Wales.
+Global's Manchester newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.